-My writing and teaching focus on questions of rural development, world markets, and economic ideas in the long nineteenth century.
+My writing and teaching focus on questions of rural development, world markets, the environment, and economic ideas in the long nineteenth century.
 I am primarily a historian of modern Latin America, with a focus on Mexico, but am dedicated to exploring that region as an essential part of larger global histories.

-My ongoing research concerns larger conceptions of nature, land, and the economy in the 19th century.
-My next project looks at the building of Departments of Fomento, translated as development or improvement, across Latin America from the 1850s onward.
+The second, From Enlightenment to Development: Latin America’s Economic Experiments in the Post-Independence Era will be a transnational examination of the shared project of figuring out Latin America’s place the world economy after independence.
+It will look at the building of Departments of Fomento, translated as development or improvement, and their equivalent across Latin America in the nineteenth century.
 Dedicated to promoting growth and modernization, these bureaucracies attempted to embody and enact nascent approaches to what we would now call economic development.
 The project will examine how technocrats, politicians, scientists, and the producers they targeted reimagined and reshaped their landscape to meet the needs of both their own emerging economies and the demands of global capitalism.
 Through a more diverse and localized understanding of the origins of this transformation, my work will advance our knowledge of how development projects, both historical and contemporary, fashion the inequalities and environmental transformations that continue to mark Latin America today.